Updated: Feb 27

 I invite you to take a break from social media, even just for a day, or a week, or even better, a month and tell me how you feel.
 Tell me what withdrawals you feel from being ‘disconnected’ from society for the first few days, tell me your struggles.
 Most importantly – tell me how much lower your anxiety is, perhaps it’s completely gone.
 Tell me how your sleep is better, and how you feel less pressure to do and more time to just be.
 Tell me how your creativity can breathe and your shoulders are softer.

 Of course there are more ways than these to achieve better mental health.
-There are many yogic techniques and Ayurvedic practices that I will share with you, but I encourage you to try the simple things first and see what a profound impact they have.
-It's in the small things that you find the magic.
+There are many practices that I will share with you, but I encourage you to try the simple things first and see what a profound impact they have.
+A lot of our issues can be released by simply removing the things we are doing to prevent our healing.